is wholesaling real estate legal in delaware

 • The option for either party to modify the terms of the contract with the addition of other written provisions that are mutually agreeable

-Delaware real estate contract
+wholesale real estate contract pdf

-But note, Delaware’s contract includes this provision – (Item 29 – Succession) that can be found on page 8 of the contract –
+But note, Delaware’s contract includes this provision – (Item 29 – Succession) that can be found on page 8 of the contract,

 Delaware legal advice

-The Assignment of Contract
+The Assignment Of Contract

 The Delaware law permits an assignment of the contract, but only with the seller’s prior written approval.
 It is also noted that the seller can only withhold consent if the assignment would adversely affect the seller’s position or interest.

 The Assignment of Contract is a legal document that transfers an Assignor’s rights/obligations (the assignor in this instance is the real estate wholesaler) to another end buyer – who is then known as the Assignee.
-The state of Delaware does not have a specific document, but to provide some perspective, the following is a general assignment of contract –
+The state of Delaware does not have a specific document, but to provide some perspective, the following is a general assignment of contract:

 assignment of contract